minprog/programmeren-1/problems/cs50/greedy/index.md

 > <svg class="bi" width="24" height="24" fill="currentColor" size="24x24" style="svertical-align:-0.255em; float:left; margin-right:0.75rem;"><use xlink:href="/icons/bootstrap-icons.svg#info-circle"></use></svg>
 >
 > We ask that you use `get_float` so that you can handle dollars and cents, albeit sans dollar sign.
-In other words, if some customer is owed \$9.75 (as in the case where a newspaper costs 25¢ but the customer pays with a \$10 bill), assume that your program's input will be `9.75` and not `$9.75` or `975`.
+In other words, if some customer is owed 9.75 dollars (as in the case where a newspaper costs 25¢ but the customer pays with a 10 dollar bill), assume that your program's input will be `9.75` and not `$9.75` or `975`.
 However, if some customer is owed $9 exactly, assume that your program's input will be `9.00` or just `9` but, again, not `$9` or `900`.
 Of course, by nature of floating-point values, your program will likely work with inputs like `9.0` and `9.000` as well; you need not worry about checking whether the user's input is "formatted" like money should be.
 >
 > You need not try to check whether a user's input is too large to fit in a `float`.
 Using `get_float` alone will ensure that the user's input is indeed a floating-point (or integral) value but not that it is non-negative.
 {:.bg-light}